topfreegames/podium/docs/API.md

       }
       ```

-  ### Remove member from leaderboard
+  ### Remove members from leaderboard
-  `DELETE /l/:leaderboardID/members/:memberPublicID`
+  `DELETE /l/:leaderboardID/members?ids=memberPublicID1,memberPublicID2,...`

-  Removes specified member from leaderboard.
-If member is not in leaderboard, do nothing.
+  Removes specified members from leaderboard.
+If a member is not in leaderboard, do nothing.

-  Leaderboard ID should be a valid [leaderboard name](leaderboard-names.html) and memberPublicID should be a unique identifier for the member being removed.
+  Leaderboard ID should be a valid [leaderboard name](leaderboard-names.html) and ids should be a list of unique identifier for the members being removed, separated by commas.

   * Success Response
     * Code: `200`